 Understanding the Year

-- Raw Puerh Tea: Puerh teas that are 1-2 years old typically have a bitter taste with a sweet aftertaste.
-Good Puerh teas have a faster and longer-lasting sweet aftertaste.
-If you prefer a less bitter taste and a quicker transition to sweetness, consider buying raw tea that has been aged longer.
+Raw Puerh Tea: Raw Puerh teas that are one to two years old typically deliver a bitter flavor followed by a sweet aftertaste.
+Good Puerh tea produces this sweetness more quickly and maintains it for longer.
+If you prefer less bitterness and a faster transition to sweetness, choose raw tea that has aged longer.

 Consider the Tea’s Origin

-- The region where the tea trees grow can affect the taste of Puerh tea.
-Some sellers may claim that Puerh tea from a year with drought in Yunnan is sweeter and has lower production.
-While this claim may sound plausible, it’s essential to remember that the taste of tea depends more on the type of tea tree and the region than on the specific weather conditions in a given year.
+The region where the tea trees grow can influence the taste of Puerh tea.
+Some sellers claim that drought conditions in Yunnan produce sweeter tea in smaller quantities.
+Although this claim may sound plausible, the type of tea tree and growing region influence the flavor more than the weather conditions during a particular year.

 Aged Puerh Storage Duration Matters